klmcwhirter/ec_poc/docs/V4_Roadmap.md

   * use unpacking instead of positional parameters to simplifying calling functions
   * usage of "walrus operator" as appropriate - [3.8 assignment expressions](https://docs.python.org/3/whatsnew/3.8.html#assignment-expressions)
   * custom generic contextmanagers that ease the coding of file creation operations
-* Refactor as a package (note can be bundled as a zip file to keep 'single file delivery')
+* Refactor as a package
 * Refactor to construct "context" class that collects data prior to emitting file changes
-  * provides mechanism to override values as analysis steps proceed.
+  * provides mechanism to override values as analysis steps proceed
   * output process simply emits stuff from context
 * Move file content constants to "templates" that can be customized by users
   * note that delivered templates will be in "envycontrol/src/templates/" directory